oracc/oracc-rest/README.md

 A Flask RESTful API for querying the Oracc database using Elasticsearch.

-The accompanying frontend project for accessing this backend can be found [here](https://github.com/oracc/oracc-search-front-end).
+The accompanying frontend project for accessing this backend can be found [on this repo](https://github.com/oracc/oracc-search-front-end).

 The guide below is sufficient for setting up the entire project.
-For additional technical and supplementary information please refer to [this](https://github.com/oracc/website/wiki/ORACC-Server) wiki.
+For additional technical and supplementary information please refer to the [ORACC Server wiki](https://github.com/oracc/website/wiki/ORACC-Server).

-You can also see [here](https://github.com/oracc/oracc-rest/wiki/Useful-snippets) for some additional useful info.
+You can also see [these useful snippets](https://github.com/oracc/oracc-rest/wiki/Useful-snippets).

 This codebase has been written and tested in Python3.